Henry Kelliher: Business

 By the time the war ended in 1918, Kelliher and his new wife had returned to New Zealand and began farming in the Wairarapa.
 He pulled out of farming to invest in the Marquis of Normanby Hotel in Carterton, one of the few licensed drinking venues in the Wairarapa area due to the dry-state that the town of Masterton had been placed in several years earlier.
 Through this investment Kelliher began to grow his fortunes and soon began investing in other local drinking establishments and hotels.
 From 1922 Kelliher chose to base himself in Auckland where he saw the potential for investment opportunities and soon began acquiring agent licences for key brands of spirit such as Dewar's White Label Whisky in 1926.
 He also invested in the New Zealand magazine Ladies Mirror in which he promoted the rights of progressive women and extolled the rights of women, particularly those widowed young after the war, to engage in education and trade.
 He also used this magazine to begin his campaign on monetary reform after he took editorial control of the magazine in 1930.

 Unlike many businessmen during this era, it was by 1929–1930 that Kelliher had made an exceptionally comfortable living having not yet reaching 35.
 He chose however to continue his business ventures, choosing to invest with a South Auckland Brewing family run by Morton Coutts.
 Through this Brewery Henry Kelliher founded the company of Dominion Breweries which would eventually become a household name in New Zealand.
-Kelliher used his investment prowess to continue to purchase hotels and other drinking establishments across New Zealand to promote the brands he was creating as well as acquiring other leading international and local beer and spirit brands; these actions leading to the Australian Stock exchange considering Dominion Breweries one of the leading enterprises of New Zealand.
+Kelliher used his investment prowess to continue to purchase hotels and other drinking establishments across New Zealand to promote the brands he was creating as well as acquiring other leading international and local beer and spirit brands; these actions leading to the Australian Securities Exchange considering Dominion Breweries one of the leading enterprises of New Zealand.